-Homework/Quiz: Homework assignments for practice are given on the last page of this syllabus.
+Homework/Quiz: Homework assignments for practice are listed on your section's supplementary page to this syllabus.
 Homework will not be collected.
 You are encouraged to attempt all the problems and bring questions to the recitations.
 Starting from the second week of classes, there will be a quiz in recitation similar to the homework problems.
 The specific sections covered by each quiz will be announced in lecture.
 There will be no make-up quizzes.
 The lowest two quiz scores will be dropped.